bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 # The Cluster

-This is a simple cluster, take a quick look at the IP Addresses for your Nodes in your Cluster:
+This is a simple 4-node cluster

 ![myweb deployment](images/myweb-deployment.png)

+Take a quick look at the IP Addresses for your Nodes in your Cluster:
 ```bash
 kubectl get nodes -owide
 ```